 Andrew’s musical background has given him the desire to constantly strive for excellence and to use music to inspire and encourage people in a real, tangible way.
 In 2010, Andrew graduated with a B.M. in Church Music from the University of Mobile, and in 2015 he received his M.A. in Worship Studies from Liberty University.
-During his four years at the University of Mobile, he performed over 150 concerts per year with the Voices of Mobile.
+He is currently a doctoral candidate for a DMA in Vocal Performance at University of Mobile.
+During his undergraduate studies at University of Mobile, he performed over 150 concerts per year with the Voices of Mobile.
 His travels with Voices included performances in Carnegie Hall in NYC, the Notre Dame Cathedral in Paris, and the White House in Washington D.C.
 “My time at UM and with Voices helped shape who I am as a person and a musician.
 During those four years I learned that music is powerful, and it can be used to impact lives in an incredible way.”

 “Many things have prepared me for Veritas, but my experience in musical theater has been extremely valuable” said Andrew.
 His stage credits include ‘Mr. Macafee’ in Bye Bye Birdie, ‘Snoopy’ in You’re A Good Man Charlie Brown, ‘Harold Hill’ in The Music Man, and ‘Enjolras’ in Les Miserables.
 In addition to these theatrical performances, in 2011-2012, Andrew was able to fulfill one of his dreams and sing tenor with Roger Breland and the Truth 40th Anniversary Tour.